Zagreb What to visit

 And that’s exactly what I did!
 After wandering around this street for a good while, I decided to come back here at the end of the day to have a drink and enjoy its amazing atmosphere.

-💡 EXTRA TIP: When visiting this street, you can also look for the statue of Marija Jurić Zagorka – a 19th-century-born writer who fought for equal rights.
+💡 EXTRA TIP: When visiting this street, you can also keep an eye out for the statue of Marija Jurić Zagorka – a 19th-century-born writer who fought for equal rights.

 » St. Mark’s Church